Internship Program

 With the volume of applications that we regularly receive, it’s important to understand the competitive nature of the applicant selection process for this internship.
 Be advised that each part of this process is an effective screening method that allows us to evaluate your motivation and ability to participate.
 All of these steps will be strongly considered for further advancement.

-• Part-time Internships are based upon approximately 280 Hours.*
+- Part-time Internships are based upon approximately 180 or more hours (15-20 hours a week)*

 *Hours are not guaranteed and are subject to the public safety needs of the Naperville Police Department.